lolmop103/Deep-Learning-Project-IHA/README.md

 To train the YOLO model we first had to label all of our data, we did this using the imageLabeler tool of matlab.
 In this tool we add the different labels: cola, fanta, sanPelligrino and then draw a bounding box around the object (can also be multiple objects) that can be found in the image.
 When finished the labeled data is saved as a groundTruth.
 At the end of the preprocessing we then convert this to a table that can be used as input for the training of our model.

-For our training we changed the ... to adam, lowered the learning rate to 0.001 and changed the mini-batch size to 8.
+For our training we changed the loss function to adam, lowered the learning rate to 0.001 and changed the mini-batch size to 8.
 Before training it is also important to change the anchors variable, this can be done using the AnchorBoxes file.

+To be able to instantly train the model use the WorkspaceVariables.mat file in /Yolo/trainingFiles.
+To get the labeled data groundTruth use labelsEverything.mat in /Yolo/trainingFiles and use AllCansDetector.mat or ColaFantaSanPDetector.mat in /Yolo/traininFiles/ to instantly have a trained model and be able to test.

 #### What is YOLO